History of construction: Copper Age and Bronze Age

+The post and lintel construction method was popularized by the Egyptians at around 3100 BC to build temples such as the Great Pyramid of Giza(c.
+2560).
+This technique was later adapted by the Greek, as seen in the Tomb of Agamemnon (c.1250 BC), and by the Romans.
+Cyclopean masonry used in the Arkadiko Bridge, was also widely used by the Mycenean.

-Iron Age construction
+Iron Age

-The Iron Age is a cultural period from roughly 1200 BC to 50 BC with the widespread use of iron for tools and weapons.
-Iron is not much harder than bronze, but by adding carbon iron it becomes steel, which was being produced after about 300 BC.
-Steel can be hardened and tempered producing a sharp, durable cutting edge.
-A new woodworking tool allowed by the use of steel is the hand-plane.
+The Iron Age began around 1200 BC and ended at around 500 BC.
+Humans may have smelted iron sporadically throughout the Bronze Age but was thought to be an inferior metal because iron tools and weapons weren't as hard or durable as bronze counterparts.
+It was not until the creation of steel, combining iron and carbon, that iron became prominent.
+Steel can be hardened and tempered producing a sharp, durable cutting edge allowing for the creating of better tools such as hammers, chisels, knives and axes.

+The most common type of building during the Iron Age the present-day United Kingdom were roundhouses.
+These were made from stone or wooden posts joined by wattle-and-daub panels topped with a conical thatched roof.
+Archeologists presume that the walls were made of timber planking using a side ax to remove excess timber.

+Civilizations

 Ancient Mesopotamia

 The earliest large-scale buildings for which evidence survives have been found in ancient Mesopotamia.
 The smaller dwellings only survive in traces of foundations, but the later civilizations built very sizeable structures in the forms of palaces, temples and ziggurats and took particular care to build them out of materials that last, which has ensured that very considerable parts have remained intact.
 Major technical achievement is evidenced by the construction of great cities such as Uruk and Ur.
 The Ziggurat of Ur is an outstanding building of the period, despite major reconstruction work.
 Another fine example is the ziggurat at Chogha Zanbil in modern Iran.
 Cities created demands for new technologies such as drains for animal and human sewage and paved streets.

 Archaeological evidence has shown the existence of pitched-brick vaults such as at Tell al-Rimah in what is now Iraq.